dfelinto/blender-manual/manual/sculpt_paint/weight_paint/introduction.rst

    Make sure to select the right mode and disable *Lock Active*.

 Auto Normalize
-   Once the weights are initially normalized, the :ref:`Auto Normalize <weight-painting-auto-normalize>` option can be enabled to automatically maintain normalization as you paint.
+   Once the weights are initially normalized, the :ref:`Auto Normalize <bpy.types.ToolSettings.use_auto_normalize>` option can be enabled to automatically maintain normalization as you paint.
    This also tells certain tools that the weights are supposed to be already normalized.